-The ruby-throated hummingbird is a tiny bird with a long needlelike bill; hovers, flies forward and backward with a humming sound.
-Males: metallic green upperparts; red throat that flashes ruby red in the light but otherwise may look black; underparts whitish with dull green flanks; tail black and deeply forked.
-Females: metallic green upperparts; whitish underparts; sides pale buff; tail green at base, black in middle, with the three outer tail feathers white-tipped.
-Makes a variety of “chips,” squeals and twitters.
+The ruby-throated hummingbird is a tiny bird with a long needlelike bill.
+It hovers and flies forward and backward with a humming sound.
+Males have metallic green upperparts; a red throat (gorget) that flashes ruby red in the light but otherwise may look black; underparts whitish with dull green flanks; and the tail black and deeply forked.
+The side of the head below the eye is black from the bill to the cheek.
+Females have metallic green upperparts; whitish underparts; the sides pale buff; and the tail is tricolored: green at the base, black in the middle, with the three outer tail feathers tipped with white.
+Immature birds are similar to females, though young males may develop red flecks on the throat by fall.
+Ruby-throated hummingbirds make a variety of “chips,” squeals, and twitters.

-Similar species: Rufous hummingbird (Selasphorus rufus) is a casual migrant frequently observed in the western half of Missouri July through November.
-Male has rufous upperparts, greenish head, and black tips on the tail feathers; underparts are white.
-Female and immatures are metallic green above, throat spotted with brown and orange-red, tail rufous at base and tipped with white.
-Anna's hummingbird and a few other western species sometimes migrate through Missouri, too.
+The rufous hummingbird (Selasphorus rufus) is a casual migrant most frequently observed in the western half of Missouri July through November.
+The male has rufous upperparts (sometimes flecked with green), a greenish head, and black tips on the tail feathers; the underparts are white with rufous sides and undertail coverts.
+The male's throat flashes orange-red in the light but otherwise looks black.
+The female and immatures are metallic green above, with the throat spotted with brownish and orange-red flecks; the tail is rufous at the base with the outer three tail feathers tipped with white.

 Length: 3¾ inches (tip of bill to tip of tail).

 Habitat and Conservation

 Although most people see them as they hover around nectar feeders and in parks and gardens, hummingbirds also nest in forests and forest edges, near streams, and in other wooded places.
 A hundred or more hummingbirds may be observed at a well-stocked complex of hummingbird feeders.